 Incos is a global manufacturer of writing products with divisions in North America, Europe and South-East Asia.
 Their global sales are $60 m and their profits amounted to around $30 m.
-Their European division who manufacturers and sells disposable pens is experiencing flattening sales and a decreasing profit.
+Their European division who manufactures and sells disposable pens is experiencing flattening sales and a decreasing profit.

 The client hired you to help him come up with suggestions to get profits back on track.